nickhedley/gridtwin-za/HANDOVER.md

 through scarcity, so generation's 67% share leaves the flat block.

 ```
-Future mix 2035        regulated    market-indexed
+Deep decarbonisation 2035   regulated    market-indexed
-mean                       R5.45             R3.51
+mean, build 2026-09-17a         R4.91             R3.29
-week spread                 1.3x              3.8x
+day spread                       1.3x              3.1x
 ```

+RETIRED 17 Sep 2026: this table read R5.45 and R3.51 against a preset called "Future mix".
+Neither figure reproduces on any current state and both predate three changes - the 12 Sep `salesMWh` break and its 15 Sep repair, the rooftop capex removal, and the preset's lithium moving 30 GW to 20 GW.
+The preset was renamed to Deep decarbonisation on 15 Sep 2026.
+Do not reissue the old pair; RESULTS.md carries the current matrix with its full control state.

-The market number is LOWER and that is not good news: it recovers **35%** of system cost against 76% today and 132% gas-firmed.
-Prices are zero 56% of the year.
+The market number is LOWER and that is not good news.
+THE MAGNITUDES OF THAT UNDER-RECOVERY ARE NOT CURRENTLY QUOTABLE: this paragraph claimed 35% of system cost against 76% today and 132% gas-firmed, with prices zero 56% of the year, and none of those reproduce either.
+The denominator is the problem - `totalCost` excludes the existing fleet, which a tariff does not - and Crisis 2023 returns 4,904% of system cost, which looks like a regression of the ORDC failure recorded as fixed on 12 Sep.
+Measured 17 Sep: prices are zero 38% of the year under Deep decarbonisation.
+The DIRECTION holds and is well founded.
 The household pays less; the capital does not get paid.
 That is the missing-money problem, and it is why capacity markets exist.